lenis0012/LoginSecurity/README.md

 * Allow other plugins to log users in while they are not registered

 # Features
-- Login with custom password
+- 6 useful commands to manage your password
-- Hidden pre-login location
-- Hidden inventory
+- Light, fast and easy to set up
-- Secure password storage with BCrypt.
+- Secure password storage using industry-standard cryptography
-- Captcha
-- Sessions & Login timeout
-- Username filter
-- UUID Support
-- Advanced and detailed configuration
+- Protects and hides user's location and inventory
+- IP & time-based session continuation
+- Straightforward administrative control
-- Action-based system & API
+- User-friendly captcha system for new players
-- Reliable and fast
-- Easy to set up
 - Used by thousands of server owners
+- Stay secure with automatic update notifications
+- Prevents players from getting kicked for being logged in from another location
-- 20 existing translations and more to come!
+- 20+ supported languages and more to come